vatpac-technology/sops/docs/terminal/brisbane.md

 		The controller may connect as either position, and assume both frequencies.

-        Only **two** TCU controllers may operate the BN TMA when running the SODPROPS runway mode (excluding an additional SHN or BAC controller if desired).
+        Only **two** TCU controllers may operate the BN TMA when running the SODPROPS runway mode (excluding an additional SHN, BAC, and BAA controller if desired).

 #### Brisbane Radar (SHN)
 SHN is responsible for the provision of FIS in Class G airspace within the BN TMA.
 The role can be delegated to any TMA controller.
 The position is designed to reduce the workload of other TMA positions by obtaining a pilot's request, identifying them, performing any necessary coordination, then handing them to the relevant controller who will issue clearance if appropriate.
 [Explicit coordation requirements](#between-shn-and-tcu) exist between SHN and other TCU positions.